zentrocdot/wapscan/README.md

 > [!NOTE]
 > I started working on this package on March the 1st, 2024.
 So be patient until I remove this note.
 At that time, all the necessary information will be included here.
 The removal of the note is then followed by the usual irregular updating of the software.

-<p align="justify">This repository consists of <code>Bash</code> based <code>Wireless Access Point Scanner</code> for the command line.
+<p align="justify">This repository consists of a <code>Bash</code> based <code>Wireless Access Point Scanner</code> for the command line.
 The user can decide, if he is using the bunch of scripts or if the DEB package is used.</p>

 ## Foreword